Film colorization: Entertainment make-overs

+In 1977, Italian director Luigi Cozzi released a colorized version of the 1956 Kaiju film Godzilla, King of the Monsters!, which he nicknamed "Cozzilla", an American edit of the Japanese movie simply titled Godzilla.
+The colorization was the result of Italian cinemas at the time refusing to release a film in black and white, forcing Cozzi to colorize it in order to ensure its release.
+The colorization was done by Alberto Moro, who placed gel over the black and white footage to achieve the appearance of a film in color, giving it a look that has been described by critics as "psychedelic".
+This version of the film was never rereleased officially, though a scan of the film's print eventually resurfaced online.

 In 1983, Hal Roach Studios became one of the first studios to venture into the business of computerized film colorization.
 Buying a 50 percent interest in Wilson Markle's Colorization, Inc., it began creating digitally colored versions of some of its films.
 Roach's Topper (1937), followed by Way Out West (1937), became the first black-and-white films to be redistributed in color using the digital colorization process, leading to controversy.
 Defenders of the process noted that it would allow black-and-white films to have new audiences of people who were not used to the format.
 Detractors complained (among other reasons) that the process was crude and claimed that, even if it were refined, it would not take into account lighting compositions chosen for black-and-white photography which would not necessarily be as effective in color.
 Figures opposed to the process included Roger Ebert, James Stewart, John Huston, George Lucas, and Woody Allen.

 Cary Grant was reportedly "very gung-ho with the outcome" of the colorization of Topper.
 Director Frank Capra met with Wilson Markle about colorizing the perennial Christmas classic It's a Wonderful Life, Meet John Doe, and Lady for a Day based on Grant's enthusiasm.
 Colorization, Inc.'s art director Brian Holmes screened ten minutes of colorized footage from It's a Wonderful Life to Capra, which led Capra to sign a contract with Colorization, Inc. However, the film was believed to be in the public domain at the time, and, as a result, Markle and Holmes responded by returning Capra's initial investment, eliminating his financial participation, and refusing outright to allow the director to exercise artistic control over the colorization of his films, leading Capra to join in the campaign against the process.

 On a December 27, 1989 episode of The Tonight Show Starring Johnny Carson actor Jimmy Stewart criticized efforts to colorize old black-and-white films, including It's a Wonderful Life.

 Night of the Living Dead, colorized in 1986...